WheteThunger/ModularCarCodeLocks/README.md

-**Modular Car Code Locks** allows players to deploy code locks to Modular Cars at the car lift UI or using a command.
+**Modular Car Code Locks** allows players to deploy code locks to Modular Cars with a car lift UI or using a command.

 Deploying a code lock to a car will consume a lock from the player's inventory if available, or else a lock will be automatically purchased for the configured price.
 Locks are free for players with additional permission.